Markantonio501/osticket-prereqs/README.md

 Standard Configuration ->
 Password1
 - Step 6 For the specific file (php-7.3.8-nts-Win32-VC15-x86.zip) we will create a directory or new file under the C: Drive and name it PHP.
 We will then unzip the contents into the new file Named PHP.
-- Step 7 Our final step to installation will be to Open IIS as an admin and register PHP from within IIS
+- Step 7 Our final step to installation will be to Open IIS as an admin and register PHP from within IIS.
+Reload IIS (Open IIS, Stop and Start the server)
 - There will be images of the entire process to help you through the installation process Thank you!